samuelleblanc/fp/README.md

 Creates a visual map interface and backend calculations to a spreadsheet flight planning tool Takes advantage of clickable map for creating a flight plan, and already existing Excel software

-# Quick Start (for compiled versions):
+# Quick Start:

+## For compiled versions:
     1) Download appropriate zip file and extract to desired location
-    2) Requires Microsoft Excel
-    3) run the executable (ml for OSX, ml.exe for Win) for OSX:
+    2) run the executable (ml for OSX, ml.exe for Win) for OSX:
             - run from command line, must cd to directory hosting the ml exectuable for Windows:
             - double click the ml.exe icon

+   *or*
+## For python installs:
+	1) pip install ml
+	2) at a command line, start the moving lines software by typing 'ml'

+## consecutive steps:
-    4) Select the mapping profile (defaults to ORACLES), can change the map boundaries, take-off time, utc offset
+    3) Select the mapping profile (defaults to ORACLES), can change the map boundaries, take-off time, utc offset
-    5) wait about 30seconds
+    4) wait about 30seconds
-    6) Enter date of planned flight in dialog in format yyyy-mm-dd
+    5) Enter date of planned flight in dialog in format yyyy-mm-dd
-    7) wait for map to initialize and excel to load
+    6) wait for map to initialize and excel to load
-    8) move cursor over map to refresh map
+	7) move cursor over map to refresh map
-    9) create points, move points by clicking or by manually entering in excel spreadsheet
+    8) create points, move points by clicking, or by manually entering in excel spreadsheet
-    10) Once happy save all the figures, files, excel files, kml files by either selecting each point, or by pressing the 'saveall' button
+    9) Once happy save all the figures, files, excel files, kml files by either selecting each point, or by pressing the 'saveall' button

 ## Adding points:
     1) click and drag on map to create new point